pmndrs/suspend-react/readme.md

 1. You have a promise, stick it into the `suspend` function.
 It will interupt the component.
 2. The component needs to be wrapped into `<Suspense fallback={...}>` which allows you to set a fallback.
-3. If `suspend` runs again with the same dependencies it will return the cached result.
+3. If `suspend` runs again with the same keys it will return the cached result.

 #### API